uF7hE3ohmZ4lWUoW33IqxOmoXX1LWoR7ugWw/twitch-bot/README.md

 - go to your repository settings -> secrets -> actions
 - Add repository secrets with these key:value pairs
-  a.
-TWITCH_OAUTH_TOKEN: { your token from the env file }
+  - TWITCH_OAUTH_TOKEN: { your token from the env file }
-  b.
-HEROKU_EMAIL: { the email you used to create your heroku account }
+  - HEROKU_EMAIL: { the email you used to create your heroku account }
-  c.
-HEROKU_APP_NAME: { your apps name on heroku }
+  - HEROKU_APP_NAME: { your apps name on heroku }
-  d.
-HEROKU_API_KEY: { your heroku api key } - on heroku go to account settings and scroll down until you see 'API KEY'
+  - HEROKU_API_KEY: { your heroku api key } - on heroku go to account settings and scroll down until you see 'API KEY'
 - All pushes to the `main` branch will now trigger automatic deploys and updates to your application

 # Contributing